sourcegraph/handbook/content/departments/people-talent/talent/index.md

 ### Compensation

 - Our compensation philosophy
-- Our bands
+- Pay transparancy / our bands
 - How to give a raise
 - How to give a spot bonus
 - How to give a promotion

 ### Performance management

-- 360-Impact Review Process
-  - Methodology
-  - Goal Setting and Expectations
-  - Eligibility
-  - Evaluation Cadence
-  - Review Schedule
-  - Talent Assessment Framework
-    - Skills-based
+- Our expectations from managers
-    - Values-based
+  - Coaching from managers
-    - Performance & Values Rating Definitions
-    - Guidance for Performance Ratings
-  - Impact Review Questions
-- Performance Improvement Plan Process (PIP)
+  - Performance improvement plan (PIP) process
+- Our formal performance review process
+  - Why we do performance reviews
+  - When we do performance reviews
+  - What we measure
+  - The questions we ask
+  - How we use the results
-- Enablement
+- Training:
-  - Guide to having an effective 1:1 (Coming Soon)
+  - How to write an effective review (Coming Soon)
-  - Introduction to and preparing for Calibrations (Coming Soon)
-  - Template Calibration Presentation (Coming Soon)
-  - How to have an impactful review conversation (Coming Soon)
+  - How to have an effective 1:1 (Coming Soon)
-  - How to have a compensation conversation (Coming Soon)
+  - How to have a coaching/career conversation
+  - How to initiate a formal performance improvement plan (PIP)

+### Resignations

+- How to handle a resignation
-  - How to have an effective Career/Coaching conversation (Coming Soon)
+- How to kick off a backfill request

 ## Resources for People Team